gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 2. **Update Connection Details**:

    - You'll find a `profiles.yml` file within the directory.
 This file contains configurations for DBT to connect with your data platform.
 Update this file with your BigQuery connection details.
-Specifically, you need to update the Service Account JSON file path and your BigQuery project ID.
+Specifically, you need to update the **Service Account JSON file path** and **your BigQuery project ID**.
    - Provide your BigQuery project ID in the `database` field of the `DBT_project/models/sources/oaken_sources.yml` file.

 If you want to avoid hardcoding credentials in the `profiles.yml` file, you can leverage environment variables.
 An example of how to use them in this file is provided for the `keyfile` key.